Appendix A

 range limit: Ranged weapons have two range limits listed, with a slash between them, such as 60/180.
 The first number indicates the maximum range for a weapon’s close range.
 The second number indicates the maximum range for a weapon’s long range.
 For details, see Weapon Range Limits.

-reactive attack: A reactive attack is an attack that you make during the resolution of another creature’s actions.
-You cannot modify a reactive attack in any way - it happens entirely outside of your control.
-For example, you cannot use the desperate exertion ability to reroll a reactive attack.
 If you would make multiple reactive attacks during the same phase with the same ability against different targets, use the same attack roll for each target.
 A reactive attack can never be triggered by a reactive attack or reactive check.

 reactive check: A reactive check is a check that you make during the resolution of another creature’s actions.
 Just like a reactive attack, you cannot modify a reactive check in any way.

 reroll: Some abilities allow you to reroll a roll you just made.
 The most common ability that allows rerolling is desperate exertion (see Desperate Exertion).
 You must reroll the entire roll, not just one die from the roll (such as if the original roll explodes).
-It is possible to reroll the same same roll multiple times with different abilities.
+It is possible to reroll the same roll multiple times with different abilities.
 Each reroll only grants one extra roll.

 resurrection: When a creature is resurrected, it comes back to life after being dead.
 For details, see Resurrection.